wdecoster/nanopore_flanders_website/content/about.md

 ## About Flanders Nanopore Day

 The Flanders Nanopore Day is a scientific conference dedicated to advancing nanopore technology and its applications in research and industry.
+Our mission is to bring together the nanopore community in Flanders and beyond to share knowledge, foster collaboration, and advance the field.

 ## Previous Events

 ### First Edition - September 2024

-- Successfully sold out with 110 attendees
-- Fantastic lineup of talks covering a wide range of topics, including Frontotemporal Dementia, Epigenetics, Virology, mTB, HLA typing, the evolution of Cyclids, Cable Bacteria and more!
-- Demonstrated strong interest in nanopore technology within the Flanders research community
+We successfully sold out with 110 attendees and had a fantastic lineup of talks covering a wide range of topics, including dementia, epigenetics, virology, mTB, HLA typing, the evolution of cyclids, cable bacteria and more!
+This demonstrated strong interest in nanopore technology within the Flanders research community.

 #### Some impressions from the 2024 edition